 The Ouseburn Trust have negotiated some discounts at nearby eateries so you can refuel for less before or after your tour.
 Offers include 20% off food at The Cluny, 10% off hot drinks and snacks in the Seven Stories Cafe and 25% off all food at The Tyne Bar.
 You just need to show your tour ticket to get the savings.

 Ouseburn Trust Events:

 As well as the popular one and two hour tours of the Victoria Tunnel, the Ouseburn Trust also offer a variety of other events.

 Every Saturday morning (14th March – 19th Dec) they invite you to go ‘Back to the Future’ and enjoy a guided walk around Ouseburn.
 These events start at 10.30 and cost £5 per person.

-There are also quirky events like photography workshops and wine tasting in the tunnel, there are even concerts planned to take place underground this May.
+There are also quirky events like photography workshops and wine tasting in the tunnel, there are even occasional concerts planned underground in the tunnel!
 These special events sell out quickly so keep an eye on the Ouseburn Trust website or their Facebook page and book in advance to avoid disappointment!